Brand development that increases sales velocity, guaranteed.

 • Expertise or specialized knowledge

-Once you have identified your USP and competitive advantage, incorporate them into your overall brand positioning strategy
+Once you have identified your USP and competitive advantage, incorporate them into your overall brand positioning strategy.

 Crafting Brand Positioning Statement

-To craft an effective positioning statement, identify the core value proposition to its target audience.
+To craft an effective positioning statement, identify the core value proposition for its target audience.
 What unique benefits or advantages does your product or service provide?
 Consider factors such as product features, quality, pricing, customer experience, and brand values that set you apart from competitors.

 • Your target audience or customer segment